Uberspace/lab/source/guide_jenkins.rst

  [isabell@stardust ~]$

-At this point you would already be able to run Jenkins_, but you wouldn't be able to connect to it and it would not run as a service.
+At this point you would already be able to run Jenkins, but you wouldn't be able to connect to it and it would not run as a service.

 Speaking of service: